 One of your kitchen’s busiest zones, the kitchen countertop is inconvenient to replace and thus should be thoughtfully chosen.
 Factors like strength, durability, maintenance, and aesthetics are the chief factors to be carefully considered here.

 The most popular countertop in Indian kitchens, Granite is a hard material that is naturally resistant to scratches or chipping.
 It is easy to maintain and highly resistant to heat.

-Available in various colours and finishes, the typical granite is also super economical.
+Available in various colors and finishes, the typical granite is also super economical.
 While the Indian granite cost starts at ₹150 per square foot, the Italian granite can cost up to ₹700 per square foot.
-The cost of installing a granite countertop, including the cost of raw material, labour, and cutting charges, starts at ₹1700/SF.
+The cost of installing a granite countertop, including the cost of raw material, labor, and cutting charges, starts at ₹1700/SF.

 The choice of elegance, marble can also be used as a countertop in kitchens.
 Available in exciting ranges of colours and textures, marble is also durable and easy-to-maintain.
 However, since it is porous and can absorb liquid stains, we generally advise our clients to save marble for the bathrooms‘ countertops.